-Students will look up meds and do 2 checks of the 5 rights before asking instructor or RN to check the Med for the 3rd and final time).
+- Students will look up meds and do 2 checks of the 5 rights before asking instructor or RN to check meds for the 3rd and final time).

 Remember to check for allergies!
-Must know WHY the patient is receiving ach and every med.

-Students will correlate labs to meds as appropriate, BEFORE the 3rd check.

-Be prepared to be "quizzed" on medications.
-It is OK to use a med book/ cards, a pda, or the computer as a resource.

-Students will not be allowed to administer a med if it has not been looked up and/or the student does not demonstrate appropriate knowledge of the drug, side effects, pertinent labs to review, rationale for administration, etc.

-Students must use the computer at bedside to check patient armband and double-check med still ordered immediately prior to administering.

-Once students have been given the "OK" by instructor, students can proceed (after doing 3rd check with a nurse) to give PO, eye/ear drops, transdermals, powders, sub-Q, SL flush etc. by themselves (i.e., do not need to be accompanied to pt. room by a nurse).

-Students ALWAYS need to be accompanied into the room and directly observed by a licensed nurse when administering these routes of parenteral medications: IM, IV push, IVPB, central line flushes.

-Students must ALWAYS check the ID band (pt name and MR#) immediately prior to giving any med, EVERY TIME!

-Students will chart own meds, including the name of the nurse with whom you checked the med.
+Must know WHY the patient is receiving ach and every med. - Students will correlate labs to meds as appropriate, BEFORE the $3^{\rm rd}$ check. - Be prepared to be "quizzed" on medications.
+It is OK to use a med book/cards or the computer as a resource. - Students will not be allowed to administer a med if it has not been looked up and/or the student does not demonstrate appropriate knowledge of the drug, side effects, pertinent labs to review, rationale for administration, etc. - Students must use the computer at bedside to check patient armband and double-check med still ordered immediately prior to administering. - Once students have been given the "OK" by instructor, students can proceed (after doing 3rd check with a nurse) to give PO, eye/ear drops, transdermals, powders, sub-Q, SL flush etc. by themselves (i.e., do not need to be accompanied to pt. room by a nurse). - Students ALWAYS need to be accompanied into the room and directly observed by a licensed nurse when administering these routes of parenteral medications: IM, IVPB, central line flushes. - Students ALWAYS need to be accompanied into the room and directly observed BY INSTRUCTOR when administering IV Push meds. - Students must ALWAYS check the ID band (pt name and MR#) immediately prior to giving any med, EVERY TIME! - Students will chart own meds, including the name of the nurse with whom you checked the med.
 You initially may need assistance with this, please ask instructor or staff nurse.